area17/twill/docs/.sections/block-editor.md

 ])
 ```

+#### Define Blocks
-The *blocks* that can be added need to be defined under the `views/admin/blocks` folder.
+The *blocks* need to be defined under the `views/admin/blocks` folder.
-The blocks can be defined exactly like a regular form. e.g.:
+The blocks can be defined exactly like a regular form.
+For example, to create a *Quote* block, create the following:

 filename: ```admin/blocks/quote.blade.php```
 ```php